 Based on an acquisition price of $1,000,000 and a discount rate of 10%, the resulting unlevered net present value is $45,112, and the internal rate of return is 11.15%.
 If we’re able to secure a loan at a 70% loan to value ($700,000) at 5% amortized over 20 years, then our internal rate of return will improve to 22.48%.

 Now is this a good investment?
-Of course that depends and there are many others factors that have to be taken into account.
-But, assuming your discount rate is 10%, this would certainly be something to take a closer look at.
-And, as shown above, it would completely fly under the radar of the gross rent multiplier.
+Of course that depends and there are many other factors that have to be taken into account.
+Assuming your discount rate is 10% this would certainly be something to take a closer look at.
+However, as shown above, this opportunity would completely fly under the radar of the gross rent multiplier.

 The gross rent multiplier is a simple measure of investment performance that has several advantages.
 It requires very little information to calculate, the required information can be easily obtained, comparable properties within the same market area should have roughly the same gross rent multipliers, and overall the GRM concept is fairly easy to understand.